-A tag cloud, also known as word cloud or wordle, is a visual representation of the frequency of words in a text.
-Used to show qualitative data, tag clouds reveal the most prominent words in text data.
+A tag cloud, also known as a word cloud or wordle, is a visual representation of word frequency in a text.

-Let’s dive into several tag examples to help you understand how tag clouds can deliver valuable insights.
+Then, dive into some tag cloud examples to help you understand how word clouds can deliver valuable insights.

-With a tag cloud, your support team can immediately spot the topics customers are mentioning most often.
-This insight can lead to an in-depth analysis of the most frequently mentioned topics to see if there are updates or improvements that need to be made.
+If you work for a SaaS company and receive numerous customer support tickets, you could use a tag cloud to immediately spot the topics customers are mentioning most often.
+This insight can lead to further analysis of improvements that need to be made.

 At a glance, the words meeting, screen sharing options, and Skype are most prominent.
-Other words worth noting are bad services, installation process, flawless streaming, technical issues, among others.
+Other words worth noting are bad services, installation process, flawless streaming, and technical issues.

-All of these words give insight into what your customers think and feel about your brand, which you can pass onto product and support teams so that they’re able to dig deeper into customer pain points.
+These words give insight into what your customers think and feel about your brand.
+By passing them onto product and support teams, they’re able to dig deeper into customer pain points.

 Here, you can immediately see that task and task management platform are mentioned most often, which makes sense.
 However, other words like awesome free program, team harmony, due date issues, tracking support tickets, and useful features, hint at what is and isn’t working.